 Hearing instruments can be turned on once you have placed them on your ears.
-If you prefer to turn them on just prior to placing them in your ears, your hearing care professional can activate a function called Smart-Start.
-This function will delay the time in which the hearing instruments turn on by several seconds after the battery compartment is closed.
+If you prefer to turn them on just prior to placing them on your ear, your hearing care professional can activate a function called Smart-Start.
+This function will delay the time in which the hearing instruments turn on after the battery compartment is closed.
 With SmartStart, a beep will be heard for each second of the delay period.